How does this medication work? What will it do for me?

 General: As with other eye drops, this medication may be absorbed into the bloodstream.
 You may experience the same side effects reported with oral medications from the families known as beta-blockers (e.g., timolol, propranolol, metoprolol), carbonic anhydrase inhibitors (e.g., acetazolamide, methazolamide), or sulfonamides (e.g., sulfamethoxazole).
 These side effects may include, but are not limited to, shortness of breath, dizziness, lightheadedness, rash, or slow heartbeat.
 Refer to the section, "What side effects are possible with this medication?" for more information.

-Heart problems: People with heart failure should have their condition controlled before starting this medication.
-People with severe heart disease should discuss with their doctor whether any special monitoring is needed.
-This medication may make angina (chest pains) worse.
-If you have angina, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Heart problems: This medication can make certain types of heart disease worse.
+People with heart failure should have their condition under control before starting this medication.
+If you have heart failure, high blood pressure or angina (chest pains), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: If you have reduced liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.